Hpmaharaja/FO-fullstack-interview-project/README.md

 The backend aspect of this project has to deal with the form data that needs to be stored, updated, and retrieved from a database.

 1. You will code all your code within the following folder **/FO-fullstack-interview-project/server/**
-2. Write the following code steps in the following file **/Users/radharani/hustle/FinityOne/hr/interviews/FO-fullstack-interview-project/server/api/launchFlow/index.js**
+2. Write the following code steps in the following file **/Users/radharani/hustle/FinityOne/hr/interviews/FO-fullstack-interview-project/server/api/launchFlow/index.js**<br />
 &nbsp;- Step #1 : Write the code to take the form fields and return them exactly how they were received back as a response.
-Send the appropriate success/fail response.
+Send the appropriate success/fail response.<br />
 &nbsp;- Step #2 : Write the code to take the form fields and store it into a MySQL database.
 Send the appropriate success/fail response.
 Note: You DO NOT need to setup a database.
-Assume the database is setup already.
+Assume the database is setup already.<br />
 &nbsp;- Step #3 : Write the code to update a form field given the database ID.
-Send the appropriate success/fail response.
+Send the appropriate success/fail response.<br />
 &nbsp;- Step #4 : Write the code to get all entries of forms in the database.
-Send the appropriate success/fail response.
+Send the appropriate success/fail response.<br />

 Now, in order to run and test your code, run the following: